 Based in York, we are available to provide thru-hole assembly services for clients in Pennsylvania and beyond, including all major East Coast cities and the D.C.
 Metro area.
 Our 20,000-square-foot facility is ISO 9001-certified and FDA-registered for medical device assembly and related sanitary manufacturing.

 Let us work with you to turn your vision into a marketable product.
 Since 1995, we have been a partner to demanding commercial and industrial clients requiring reliable PCB assembly services.
-To learn more about how we can help, contact our head office to book an appointment at your convenience.
+To learn more about how we can help, contact our head office at 717-764-0002, complete our contact form or book an appointment at your convenience.